jahmed93/react-commerce/README.md

 ## TODO stx:
 Future Structure:
 - Clothing Page, Accessories: Scarves, Jewelry, etc...
-- ItemDetails: Reviews to be Iterated through,  Carousel for Related Products(set cap to higher than 4 items), Description Justify Text(formate may be better that way?)
+- ItemDetails: Reviews to be Iterated through,  Carousel for Related Products(set cap to higher than 4 items), Description Justify Text(formate may be better that way?), previous next buttons based on current params (home at end or infinite loop?)
 - Item Component: image changes slightly on hover to new image? do i want to find new image?
 - Sendgrid Twilio server for subscription for Ecommerce site & Serial Newsletters